phonon/minecraft-nodes/docs/src/6-territory-resources.md

 # Territory + Resource Design Specification

-**Date:** 2022-6-4
+**Date:** 2022-6-19

 ## Territories
 Territories are the core unit in Nodes.
 These are a group of chunks with some "resource" properties attached.
 Territories also form a graph with adjacent territories.
-Below is a simplified high-level example of a territory.
-**This design document specifies how territories and resources are defined and loaded into the Nodes world.**
+Below is a simplified high-level example of a territory. **This design document describes how territories and resources are loaded and created in the Nodes engine.**
 ```
 Territory {
-    // fixed properties
+    // fixed structural properties
     id: 420,
     chunks: [(x0, z0), (x1, z1), (x2, z2)]
     neighbors: [TerritoryId(69), TerritoryId(9000)]

-    // resource-defined properties
+    // resource properties
     resources: ["town", "diamond"]
     income: [DIAMOND],
     crops: [WHEAT, CARROT]